shiwalimohan/stbolt/lgsoar/soarcode/refsoar-readme.txt

 		^kind << single constant single-side >>
-			constant has a structure in the arg, either a word (for modes) or feature/word pair single has an arg that is a word identifier
+			constant has a structure in the arg, either a word (for modes) or feature/word pair single has an arg that is a word identifier single-side is like single, but ???
     ^link: id of the link causing the add-arg
     ^main: id of the word structure for the ref

     Single add-args, which have another word in the arg, add a ref for that other word as a side effect.
+This appears to be how refs propogate.

 new-idea (realize.soar)

-basic
+	Each ref is "realized" as a new idea or a coref to an existing idea, this operator handles the first case. coref (promote.soar)
+	Realize a ref as a reference to an existing idea.
+Currently (April 2012) not used in BOLT stuff, since it is really a multi-sentence thing.

+basic, feature (promote.soar)
+	These copy augmentations from the refs to the model (ideas).
+Augmentations pointing from ref A to ref B get a corresponding feature in idea A pointing to idea B (direct promotion), there is also a reverse pointer (called "aug") going from idea B to idea A (indirect promotion).
+	Features that aren't pointers to refs/ideas are also copied via the "feature" operator (e.g., modes like "always").